Archive for the ‘Data Protection’ Category

 “Our customers are facing the new reality that comes with enabling a growing mobile workforce,” said Chris Burchett, CTO and co-founder, Credant Technologies.
 “With Credant for Mobile Device Security, organizations large and small have the piece-of-mind knowing that corporate data is secure wherever or whenever it is being accessed.”

 Your employees continue to be able to work where, when, and on the devices they want, without putting critical data at risk.
-Learn more about how mobile device security could benefit your organization by visiting our website and the press release.
+Learn more about how mobile device security could benefit your organization by visiting our website.